 If those reports are just used to measure customer sentiment, they become just vanity metrics.

-The amount of data you have coming in must be looked at for patterns and action steps.
+The amount of data you have coming in must be analyzed for patterns and action steps.

-Remember the goal - you collect all these data points so you can improve in-store conversions of shoppers into buyers.
+Remember the goal: You collect all these retail data points so you can improve in-store conversions of shoppers into buyers.

-4 Ways to use analytics to grow sales in your retail store:
+4 ways to use big data in retail to grow sales

 And remember, retail sales training will help your associates sell value over price for those premium items.

-A tool is still just a tool until you use it.
+The best tool is still just a tool if you never use it

 Conversion rates are the greatest information you have about how much your employees are either getting shoppers to buy or allowing them to walk.